 In this version of the recipe I have added pistachio powder, saffron flavor and edible flowers called Blåkint or cornflowers in English.
 I also added baking powder and baking soda to the original recipe.

-- 1 cup Whole purpose flour
+- 1 cup Whole purpose flour or Wheat flour

 - 1/2 cup besan / chickpea flour

 - 1/4 cup semolina/ sooji

 - 1 tsp of saffron syrup ( optional )

 First take a bowl and sieve add all the dry ingredients in it.
 This will include whole purpose flour, chickpea flour, semolina, salt, pistachio powder, cardamom powder, baking powder and baking soda.